AAbercrombie0492/reduced_basis_decomposition/README.rst

 2) Add the vector to Y using the Gramm-Schmidt process.
 Add the dot product of the transpose of the vector and X to T, enabling future reconstruction.

-3) Check to make sure the newest column
+3) Check to make sure the newest column.

 Algorithm
 --------